Skip to content Skip to footer

 Briefly discuss what data the project will collect or generate.

-Remember that the research data is a broad term and includes all sorts of data used in research including observational and experimental data, surveys, registry data, simulations, and other data records.
+Remember that research data is a broad term and includes all sorts of data used in research including observational and experimental data, surveys, registry data, simulations, and other data records.
 Also related project results such as research software/code should be included.

-Can all results be made available?
+Can all results be made (openly) available?

 Some datasets cannot be made publicly available.
 Decisions to not share data should follow the principle “as open as possible, as closed as necessary”.
 Reasons may include protection of sensitive data, export control regulations, and intellectual property rights/confidentiality issues.